embark-incubator/instructions/README.md

-# EmbArk Skills for Claude Code
+# EmbArk Skills

-A collection of [Claude Code](https://docs.anthropic.com/en/docs/claude-code) skills, agents, and instructions that integrate [EmbArk](https://embark.labs.jb.gg/) — a semantic code search CLI — into your AI coding workflow.
+A collection of skills, agents, and instructions that integrate [EmbArk](https://embark.labs.jb.gg/) — a semantic code search CLI — into your AI coding workflow.

-EmbArk lets Claude search your codebase by meaning, not just keywords.
+EmbArk lets your coding agent search your codebase by meaning, not just keywords.
 These extensions make that integration seamless.

 ## Install EmbArk